-Krishna Temple (Spanish Fork)
+Krishna Temple (Spanish Fork

-Volunteers will be working outside.
-Duties are dependent on the weather.
+Volunteers will be working outside and inside duties are dependent on the weather.
 They include cleaning, maintenance of the building, farm work with animals and grounds, and gardening.
-Hours are: M – Su 9 am – 6 pm.
-Weekend volunteer hours are offered.
-Please come clean, do not bring any meat, any type of tobacco products, or alcohol.
-Call Vai for more information at 801-798-3559.
+Hours are: M – Su 9 am – 5 pm.
+No smoking, alcohol, drugs, meats(we have a vegetarian buffet here that folks can have if they work sufficient hours and wish to try) Children under 16 must be with an adult throughout their service.
+Call or text Vai for more information at 801 919 9933.

 Libraries

-Opportunities may include mending/re-shelving books and data entry.
+Opportunities may include general cleaning of book.
 Note: Libraries not listed here DO NOT have opportunities available.

 - Pleasant Grove: 801-785-3950.
 Note: Volunteers MUST be assigned from Pleasant Grove or Lindon courts to do service at this library.

-Early Learning Essentials (Provo) (Previously known as Mountainland Head Start)

-This organization has various opportunities that include landscaping, cleaning and organizing activity kits.
-There is also a virtual reading opportunity for volunteers.
-No volunteers are allowed into the classrooms.
-For more information please contact Alyssa at 801-375-7981.

 North Pointe Solid Waste Special Service District (Lindon)